By Ray Hill

 Facts: Several knife and business owners challenged California’s switchblade statute as a violation of the Second Amendment’s right to keep and bear arms.
 A switchblade is defined as having a blade two inches or more with a blade that can be released by the flick of a button, pressure on the handle or a flip of the wrist.
 Possession in a public place, whether on the person or in a vehicle, is a misdemeanor (21510(b) P.C.)
 There is no “open carry” exception.

 Ruling: The 9USCA ruled that California’s statute was valid and consistent with a group of laws prohibiting weapons that have been regulated due to their “dangerous and unusual nature” and potential for violence or crime.
-Given that the Second Amendment must be interpreted under the historical framework ....
+Given that the Second Amendment must be ....